MonetDB/monetdb-spark/README.md

   debugging it's occasionally useful to force all data into a single partition.

+* **test.verbose**.
+Some tests write more information to stdout if this is set to 'true'.

 The most convenient way to change these settings is by creating a properties file `override.properties` in the monetdb-spark subdirectory.
 It is also possible to pass them as `-D` flags to Maven.
 In particular,